microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Decorators.md

 translatable: true
 ---

-> NOTE&nbsp; This document refers to an experimental stage 2 decorators implementation.
+> NOTE&nbsp; This document refers to an older experimental stage 2 decorators implementation from 2018.
 Stage 3 decorator support is available since Typescript 5.0.
 > See: [Decorators in Typescript 5.0](https://devblogs.microsoft.com/typescript/announcing-typescript-5-0/#decorators)

 ## Introduction